patelpr03/Readme-Generator/READMEOutput.md

 ## Usage

-Provide instruction and examples for use with screenshots
+Provide instructions and examples for use with screenshots

 ## Contribution